-You will need your TU id and a credit card when you enroll
+You will need your credit card when you enroll

-- Log onto the HTH website at: www.HTHstudents.com
+- Log onto the GeoBlue website at: https://www.geobluestudents.com/ This link is also for Faculty and Staff.

 - Go to the column on the right that says Enroll in your school or organization’s group plan